goodekat/LIME-diagnostics-paper/README.md

     for submission.
   - `code-paper.R` contains the R code extracted from `paper.Rnw` using code in `code-file-organization.R`.
+  - `code-trim-sig-data.R` contains R code for preparing the data in the file `data-example-signatures.csv.zip` based on data provided by Heike (that are not included in this directory).
   - `data-bullet-test.csv.zip` and `data-bullet-test.csv.zip` contain
     the data used for the bullet examples in the paper.
 Additional information about these files is included below under the heading